hyunjinkim-developer/clueless-team-alpha/README.md

     all players can move freely without turn restrictions, with updates synced via WebSocket.
 * Board Display:
     5x5 grid shows all players’ positions, active or inactive.
+    This allows the game to continue even when some players log out.
 ### Known Issues
 * Reload Problem:
-    Reloading a tab sometimes displays another player’s character in <h2>, despite using server-rendered {{ character }}.
+    Reloading a tab displays another player’s page.
-    Likely due to session cookie sharing in incognito tabs within the same browser.
+    Assuming the tab displays shows the latest login or log out player's information.
+Need to verification.
 ### Planned Features
 * Turn Rotation:
     Implement sequential turns for Clue’s traditional gameplay (currently disabled per request).